sukhjitsehra/Radiotherapy-Quality-Assurance/README.md

     |
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    │
-    |
-    ├── LICENSE  <- LICENSE terms to be included for the use of the source code distribution